 1. Demanding a fair pricing structure

 Many hoteliers believe it is time for a new pay structure to come into play.
 Inarguably, the online travel agencies deserve to be paid for bringing additional business to hotels.
-But, hotels shouldn’t depend too much on OTAs to bring in business they could get themselves directly.
+But, hotels shouldn’t depend too much on OTAs to bring in business that they could get themselves directly.
 Keep in mind that many different channels can bring your hotel business.
 A hotel’s website is by far the most effective channel when it is optimized for various devices.
-Don’t forget how much influence you can have over travelers via social media and TripAdvisor – take advantage of all opportunities you have to communicate messages with your guests and potential guests.
+Don’t forget how much influence you can have over travelers via social media and TripAdvisor.
+Take advantage of all the opportunities you have to communicate messages with your guests and potential guests.

 2. Improving their websites and booking process on site